savishy/devops-experiments/README.md

 # DevOps Experiments (Attempt 2) #

-This branch (`attempt-2`) deals with a second attempt at solving the DevOps assignment.
+This branch (`attempt-2`) deals with an alternate approach to creating a one-click DevOps CI/CD Pipeline.

+This branch utilizes:

+- Vagrant
+- Ansible
+- Docker
+- AWS

+## How to Run ##

 To run this on Virtualbox, type `vagrant up`.